Cincinnati-Design-LAB/architour/src/content/buildings/adams-place-at-adams-crossing.md

   buildings that terraced similar to Italian hill towns, but the initial scheme did not achieve the density necessary to make the development economically viable.
 The high-rise condo towers were added to create the needed density and critical mass for the first phase of the project.

-  ### Unique Features
+unique_features: >-
   The building is actually constructed as two towers connected by a bridge.
 The large condo units feature extensive painted woodwork creating a sense of refinement in the large-scale building.